Climberdav/HPLayerBundle/Resources/doc/index.md

 ````

 ***Note:*** Migrations
-If you use doctrine migration create an empty migration file `$ php bin/console doctrine:migrations:generate` and add the following line
+If you use doctrine migration create an empty migration file `$ php bin/console doctrine:migrations:generate` and add the following lines:

 ````php
     public function up(Schema $schema)